 12 But Moses’ hands became heavy; so they took a stone and put it under him, and he sat on it.
 And Aaron and Hur supported his hands, one on one side, and the other on the other side; and his hands were steady until the going down of the sun.

-Beloved, although you are now in Christ (your resting place or Rephidim), yet you may experience some temporary or transient trials, tribulations, contentions or challenges.
-But, no matter your unpleasant experiences in Christ, never you think that God has forgotten or forsaken you.
+Beloved, although you are now in Christ (your resting place or Rephidim), you may experience some temporary or transient trials, tribulations, contentions, or challenges.
+But no matter your unpleasant experiences in Christ, never do you think that God has forgotten or forsaken you.

-While in Rephidim it may sometimes seems that God is far from you, but the truth is that God is ever in you, with you, and for you.
-He is working out all things for your good and in your favour.
+While in Rephidim, it may sometimes seem that God is far from you, but the truth is that God is ever in you, with you, and for you.
+He is working out all things for your good and in your favor.

-God has anticipated every of your need and has adequately provided for them in Christ even before you were born.
+God had anticipated every need and adequately provided for them in Christ even before you were born.
 God is never taken by surprise or caught unprepared!

-While in Rephidim it appeared that the children of Israel had a lack, but the truth is that there was no lack in Rephidim, for God had put the water in the rock even before they arrived in Rephidim or ever had a thirst for water.
+While in Rephidim, the children of Israel had a lack, but the truth is that there was no lack in Rephidim, for God had put the water in the rock even before they arrived at Rephidim or ever had a thirst for water.